Adjunct Faculty, Learning Sciences and MSEd Programs

 Morton Grove, IL 60030

 Phone: (847) 965-6200, x 4200

-I attended the University of Illinois at Urbana Champaign (UIUC), where I received a bachelor's of science and master's of science in mechanical engineering.
-I stayed in the UIUC community for 15 years, where I continued my education while gaining a variety of unique experiences as a student, educator, scientist and engineer from 1988 until 2003
+I attended the University of Illinois at Urbana Champaign (UIUC) for a bachelor's of science and master's of science in mechanical engineering.
+After my master's work, I stayed in the UIUC community for another 15 years, where I continued my education in various programs at UIUC, while also gaining a variety of unique experiences as a student, educator, scientist and engineer from 1988 until 2003

 I joined the Center for Connected Learning (CCL) as a consultant in the spring of 2004.
-In this role I developed instructional materials for Connected Chemistry through the Modeling Across the Curriculum project, which was a five-year research project to study the impact of computer modeling tools on science learning.
-Connected Chemistry addressed high school chemistry topics related to the behavior of gases and chemical reactions while also developing students' understanding of systems, models, stability and change, and the nature of science.
-I later developed instructional materials for (Biological Experiments in Adaptation, Genetics, Learning and Evolution), which is a suite of NetLogo models and supporting materials designed to facilitate inquiry, teaching and learning of concepts and phenomena related to evolution, adaptation, and natural and artificial selection.
-And most recently I co-authored three instructional units for the project on the particle nature of matter, population biology, and evolution that are were piloted in local high schools.
+My initial work with group included development of a high school chemistry unit (Connected Chemistry)for the Modeling Across the Curriculum project.
+It addressed high school chemistry topics related to the behavior of gases and chemical reactions while also developing students' understanding of systems, models, stability and change, and the nature of science.
+Later work, shifted to the development of instructional materials for the (Biological Experiments in Adaptation, Genetics, Learning and Evolution).
+This was is a suite of NetLogo models and supporting materials designed to facilitate inquiry, teaching and learning of concepts and phenomena related to evolution, adaptation, and natural and artificial selection.
+And most recently I co-authored three instructional units with strong NGSS alignment, for the project on the particle nature of matter, population biology, and evolution that are were piloted in local high schools.

 During the school year I work part-time for CCL, since I also work full-time as science and social science teacher in grades 7 and 8 at Park View School.